ng-turkey/ngx-context/README.md

   <img src="https://img.shields.io/github/license/ng-turkey/ngx-context.svg" />
   <a href="https://twitter.com/ngTurkiye"><img src="https://img.shields.io/twitter/follow/ngTurkiye.svg?label=Follow"/></a>
 </p>

 Angular Context is a library to bind data to deeply nested child components **without passing properties through other components or getting blocked by a router outlet**.

 If you would like to have further information on why you need a library like this, you may find the [reasons](#reasons-to-use-this-library) below.
 Otherwise, skip to the [quickstart](#quickstart) or [usage](#usage) section.

-Check [sample application](https://stackblitz.com/edit/ngx-context) out for a preview.
+Check [demo application](https://stackblitz.com/edit/ngx-context) out for a preview.

 ## Reasons to Use This Library

 Data-binding and input properties are great.
 However, working with them has some challenges:

-- Passing properties through several layers of the component tree is known as prop-drilling and it is time consuming and difficult and error prone to maintain.
+- Passing properties through several layers of the component tree is known as prop-drilling and it is time consuming and error prone to maintain.
+- The intermediary components become bloated with properties and methods just to pass data from parent to child and vice versa.
 - When a component is loaded via `router-outlet`, data-binding is not available and prop-drilling is no longer an option.
-- Providing data through state management has its own caveat: Since connecting presentational (dumb) components directly to a specific state breaks their reusability, they have to be wrapped by container (smart) components instead and that usually is additional work.

 This library is designed to improve developer experience by fixing all issues above.
 It provides context through dependency injection system behind-the-scenes and lets your deeply nested dumb components consume this context easily.
-It is conceptually influenced by [React Context](https://reactjs.org/docs/context.html), but differs in implementation and is 100% tailored for Angular.
+It is inspired by [React Context](https://reactjs.org/docs/context.html), but differs in implementation and is 100% tailored for Angular.

 ![](./assets/context.svg)